Cellebyte/led_firmware/README.md

 ## The Store Module

-`driver.store.Store` is handling all the state keeping between shutdowns.
+`driver.store.Store` is handling all the state keeping between reboots.
 This keeps the colors and necessary data from the animations persisted onto the Microcontroller.
 It does that by reading every 240 ticks the json file and comparing it with the current state.
 If the state changed it dumps it back to disk.
 This is working as redisdump.